Search

 My personal rule of thumb is to stick with a book, course or audio program for at least 90 days.

 When I was learning Chinese, for example, I followed my own advice.
-But working with just one audio program, one book and one teacher, my limited focus helped me achieve much faster progress.
+By working with just one audio program, one book and one teacher, this limited focus helped me achieve much faster progress.

 But had I been by constantly throwing new “shiny new textbooks” in my path, I would have been constantly distracted.